open-ephys/onix-docs/source/index.rst

 <https://open-ephys.org/acq-board>`_ and significantly expands on its scope,
 performance, and compatibility with other tools.

 New to ONIX?
-Visit our `Getting Started` page for a high-level overview of the system and our FAQs.
+Visit our :ref:`Getting Started` page for a high-level overview of the system and our FAQs.

 .. raw:: html